Smol - Shop now

 3 customers mention "Mystery content"3 positive0 negative

-Customers enjoy the mystery content.
-They describe it as a British, English country village murder mystery with two affable and intelligent policemen.
-The writing is concise.
+Customers enjoy the mystery content of the book, describing it as a well-crafted English country village murder mystery.

 "A pleasant old fashioned English country village murder mystery with two affable intelligent policemen...."
 Read more